+The primary disadvantage of using angel investors is the loss of complete control as a part-owner.
 Your angel investor will have a say in how the business is run and will also receive a portion of the profits when the business is sold.
 With debt financing, the lending institution has no control over the operations of your company and takes no share of the profits.

-Sources of Angel Investors
+Typical Sources of Angel Investors

 Communicate Before Deciding

 It's important for any business person thinking about accepting an angel investment to be very clear about what the investor is bringing to the deal besides money, such as expertise in business operations or access to good suppliers, for example.
 You would also want to develop an understanding of what the angel investor would be like to work with since this person could have their own conflicting ideas for how your business should be operated.